Key Concepts

 In particular, the presence of delocalised electrons in the structure of graphite results in it being soft and a good electrical conductor whereas diamond is very hard and an electrical insulator.

-Some properties of graphite and diamond are shown below:
+Some properties of graphite and diamond are shown in the table below:

 Graphite |